All Episodes

 You know, in every one of those cases, I first met Lynn when I was a local radio guy in Atlanta, and I was the only one in the media.

-And it turned out, I found out, you know, much later that when I was on the air and the story broke that he would fit the profile of the lone bomber because he lives with his mother, Richard Jewell said he was listening to me saying that's the most idiotic analysis I've ever heard.
+And it turned out, I found out, you know, much later that when I was on the air and the story broke that he fit the profile of the lone bomber because he lives with his mother, Richard Jules said he was listening to me saying that's the most idiotic analysis I've ever heard.

 But I was the only one to do it.